Arjen Roelofs: Circle of friends

 became a very regular visitor.
 Roelofs also took on students.
 His cousin Roel Hessels Hommema, and his friend Rinse Bearts Gelder were taught in Hijum.
 Later Arjen regularly worked with instrument maker and farmer Sieds Johannes Rienks of Hallum.

 In 1817 they presented a plan for the construction of a telescope to the Dutch Government.
 The plan did not eventuate.
 However it did interest King Willem I, who named both as Brothers in the Order of the Netherlands Lion on 23 September 1817.
 The brothers were also awarded a silver medal by Lodewijk Napoleon, on 20 June 1810.
 Arjen Roelofs made most of the calculations and measurements for Rienks for the building of the telescopes in Leiden and Utrecht.
 Rienks had been commissioned to build these in 1818.
 The duo had a falling out during this project, and the quality of the telescopes suffered.
-The Leiden telescope, finished in 1821 was so bad that it was sold as scrap in 1845.
+The Leiden telescope, finished in 1821 had a diameter of 24 inches and a length of forty feet.
+It was so bad that it was sold as scrap in 1845.

 The telescope for Utrecht was never installed.
 Roelofs also calculated the times of solar eclipses for Rienks.
 During the eclipse of 7 September 1820 there were quite a number of people on the farm with Roelofs.
 His brothers already died some time before.
 Pieter died in 1801, and Albert in 1809.
 The governor of Friesland, Idsert Aebinga van Humalda was present.
 Professors and their work associates from Franeker were there and also Eisinga.

 Arjen Roelofs observed four transits of Mercury.
 For three of these he made accurate predictions of the start and end times.
 His observations did not correspond to the orbital elements that were known at the time.
 If he had made this better known, a more accurate orbit for Mercury could have been calculated.
 Arjen Roelofs was too modest.